ZRiddle/PokeAlertsOnboarding/README.md

 Great question!

-We need a couple things to set up a new zone:
+To request a zone, you can create a new issue [here](https://github.com/ZRiddle/PokeAlertsOnboarding/issues), please include these 2 things:

 1. Channel name
 	- We're trying to use this naming convention \#[ut]-[city]-[area]